 Please note that the childcare fund can assist with costs during term-time only.

-- Discretionary Fund
+- Digital Poverty Fund

 - Emergency Financial Assistance

 If you are experiencing a financial emergency, please contact us to make an appointment with a Student Support Adviser.
-We can provide advice about how to manage your finances and in some cases we may be able to provide a short-term loan or food vouchers for those in extreme, unexpected, financial circumstances.
+They can provide advice about how to manage your finances and in some cases we may be able to provide a short-term loan or food vouchers for those in extreme, unexpected, financial circumstances.

 - Fees and Funding Opportunities